 We believe that the classification of forms of organization of political consciousness in social theory and practice should be based on the awareness degree of the true values, norms and standards of the population traditional for the countries studied.
 The use of this criterion in sociological research as a typological feature allows us to distinguish two vectors in political consciousness formation: polarization and consensus.
-The presence or absence of socio-cultural consensus has the function of differentiating the forms of political consciousness in the society.
+The presence or absence of socio-cultural consensus has the function of differentiating the forms of political consciousness in society.
+The emergence of new global regions and the globalisation of local social problems make the consolidation of democracy and human rights, the prevention of conflicts and the promotion of solidarity and peace through global cultural integration some of the main concerns of international social work

-For the polarized form of political consciousness characterizing aspects are: mismatch between fundamental values and the guiding principles of political action (rupture of horizontal subcultures) and further mismatch between the elites and the electorate (rupture of vertical subcultures).
+For polarized form of political consciousness characterizing aspects are: mismatch between fundamental values and the guiding principles of political action (rupture of horizontal subcultures) and further mismatch between the elites and the electorate (rupture of vertical subcultures).
 In the motivational structure preeminent orientations are the ultra-rights and the ultra-lefts orientations.

 Conversely, consensus as an organizational form of political consciousness is based on reaching agreement on political and socio-cultural values and priorities shared by the majority of society.
 It is dominated by centrists and moderate political convictions, at the same time shared by most members of society.
 This allows us to conclude that the level of consistency of mental orientations in the motivational structure of the group is important characteristics of the political consciousness formation in a particular society.